willhowes/CV/README.md

 I regularly communicated with clients, estate agents and other parties by phone, email and face-to-face meetings.
 Using clear and effective communication, I ensured that relevant parties were kept informed on the progress of a transaction and the next steps.
 When giving feedback at the end of a transaction, clients often praised my communication skills.

 #### Problem Solving
 As a property lawyer, I would often come up against a range of technical and logistical problems.
 I often relied on my logical reasoning skills to find solutions to such challenges.

-Property transactions often present roadblocks, which can jeopardise meeting a client's expectations.
+Property transactions frequently present roadblocks, which can jeopardise meeting a client's expectations.
 I tackled such issues head-on, assessed possible solutions, before advising clients and other stakeholders succinctly.
 Many of my clients have thanked me for my honest assessment of difficult situations and finding solutions.

 #### Team Work
 Throughout my life, both in work and outside of work I have been a team player.
 I am keen to help others and do what is best for the collective rather than just myself.

-- As a Licensed Conveyancer, I have been effective in collaborating with colleagues to manage the team's workloads, improve practices, share knowledge and resolve difficult technical issues.
-- In previous roles, I have led my team's CPD direction to ensure my colleagues could easily and effectively keep up-to-date with their professional development.
-I have also often led the way to bring in standard procedures and policies to make the team more efficient.
+As a Licensed Conveyancer, I collaborated with colleagues to manage the team's workloads, improve practices, share knowledge and resolve difficult technical issues.
+In previous roles, I have been responsible for leading the professional development of my colleagues, ensuring they stayed up-to-date with their knowledge and skills.
+I also implemented standard procedures and policies to make the team more efficient.
-- Colleagues would often express their gratitude for my efforts in helping the running of the team.

 #### Handling pressure
 I remain calm under pressure, enabling me to be clear in my decision-making and reassure others in challenging, time-sensitive situations.